demifarquhar01/linear_regression/README.md

 - [Git](https://www.jetbrains.com/help/rust/using-git-integration.html)

 **AI Assistance**:
-  - AI tools was particularly helpful in correcting deprecation warnings.
+  - AI tools was particularly helpful in correcting warnings.
-  - Helped in rectifying mistakes which I was gaining.
+  - Helped in rectifying mistakes which I was geeting.
   - Explained some code snippets that I didn't undestand and functions.

 **Documentation**: